 Mental health professionals often use a variety of approaches to get to a correct diagnosis.
 These approaches all aim to gather as much information about a person's situation as possible in order to develop a formulation.
 A formulation is a term used to describe making sense of a person’s difficulties in the context of their lives, and the sense that they themselves have made of them.

 This information will enable the diagnosing professional to reach a conclusion as to the severity of both your symptoms and associated functional impairment and in turn, whether the clinical picture meets the diagnostic criteria for a certain disorder.
 Further, accurate diagnosis of a person's specific difficulties can enable them to understand their condition and ensure that they can access the most appropriate treatment as soon as is possible.

 Therapists need to understand the extent and nature of an individual's disorder.
 It is important to asses how a disorder interacts with other areas of a patient's life, as this is crucial for careful diagnosis and successful treatment.
 The process of understanding a person's full mental state begins during the screening process, which helps match the individual with appropriate services.

 In order to ensure that all important information is gleaned, it is now considered good practice to use standardized screening and assessment instruments and interview protocols.
 These are typically studied at length for their sensitivity, validity, and accuracy in identifying the specific problem prior to being used.

-There are a wide array of screening instruments and assessment tools in existence.
-Some may be used to determine if further assessment is necessary, to establish the nature and extent of a person's difficulties, whether a client has any underlying or co-morbid health or psychiatric problems, background information relevant to their current situation and treatment-related factors that may determine the person's response to any treatment or intervention.
+A wide array of screening instruments and assessment tools exist.
+Some screenin tools may be used to determine if further assessment is necessary, to establish the nature and extent of a person's difficulties, whether a client has any underlying or co-morbid health or psychiatric problems, background information relevant to their current situation and treatment-related factors that may determine the person's response to any treatment or intervention.

 The Difference Between Screening And Assessment